samuelboardman/api-manager-service/README.md

 3. Majority of Test Cases

-5. Initaited by Samuel BoardMan
+5. Initaited by Samuel Anjorin